RefesonCompassUol/Refeson-Pinho/README.md

 -🔭 I am currently an intern in the DevSecOps area at Compass.Uol

--🌱 I'm currently learning DevSecOps concepts and study a lot about the linux world and its commands, docker, kubernetes, AWS and etc.
+-🌱I'm currently learning concepts from the DevSecOps culture and studying a lot about the linux world and its day-to-day commands, docker, kubernetes, AWS and etc.

 <div align="center">